niklaskks/api-docs/source/index.md

 ### Endpoint
 `DELETE /v1/content-project/{CP_ID}/thing/{OBJ_ID}/`

-In the example you have to exchange `{CP_ID}` with a valid content project id and `{OBJ_ID}` with a valid object id. *Keep in mind that this is not the UID but the object ID given by the platform!*.
+In the example you have to exchange `{CP_ID}` with a valid Content Project ID and `{OBJ_ID}` with a valid Object ID. *Keep in mind that this is not the UID but the object ID assigned by the platform!*.

 # Generating Content
-The content generation through the API is accessible, when all the mandatory information is present in the object.
+The content generation through the API is accessible when all mandatory information is present in the object.

-## Generate content for a single object
+## Generate content for a single Object
 ```python
 import axsemantics
 axsemantics.login('', '')